andrewwinters5000/klimakoffer/milestone1.md

 We used the following criteria to find a model for this course:

 * It must be feasible to implement the model from scratch in one semester by students (ESM is out).
-* We want to have a 2D grid to include earth surface modeling aspects and localized predictions.
+* We want to have a 2D grid to include earth surface modeling aspects that depend on the geography.
 Moreover, the topic of how to mesh the spheres is an important decision for a grid based models in GCMs/ESMs.
 * The physics, the numerics, and the computational aspects should be accessible to a broad range of students (math, physiscs, meteorology, geophysics, etc.)

 **What model did we choose?**